 21.5 hours per one week course

-All Bell Teacher Campus courses are delivered by highly experienced teacher trainers.
+All Bell Teacher Academy courses are delivered by highly experienced teacher trainers.
 The team includes a whole host of leading ELT experts and published educational authors.

 This hands-on one-week course will you to develop the knowledge, skill, and confidence to establish and maintain a creative culture of mentoring, coaching and feedback in your workplace.
 You will learn about ways of applying coaching and mentoring in staff development, the overall strategies involved, and the specific interventions used in different kinds of learning and development encounter.